nikolatulechki/semanticElections/analysis/cand-id/README.md

 ## Current state

-Candidates are currently shared in a file named `cik_candidates_DATE.txt` or `local_candidates_DATE.txt`.
+Candidates are currently shared by the Central Elections Committee (CEC) as part of the open data dump, in a file named `cik_candidates_DATE.txt` or `local_candidates_DATE.txt`.
 Depending on the election type, candidates are identified by a combination of:
 * the ballot number of the party,
 * the constituency (region or municipality)
 * their number in the electoral list.